1983 Kaoiki earthquake

 The 1983 Kaoiki earthquake struck southern Hawaii Island on the morning of November 16, 1983.
 Measuring 6.7, it was the largest to hit the island since 1975.
 The epicenter was located 50 km (30 mi) southeast of Hilo with an approximated depth of 12 km (7 mi).
 The shallow strike-slip earthquake was assigned a maximum intensity of IX (Violent) on the Modified Mercalli scale.
-6 people were injured, widespread damage and landslides were reported across the island.
+Six people were injured, widespread damage and landslides were reported across the island.

 Tectonic setting

 The epicenter in Kaoiki lies within a valley between the western slope of Mauna Loa, and northwest of Kīlauea.
 Seismicity in the area is caused by the continuous movement of the Kilauea and Mauna Loa slumps generated by the continuous magmatic flow underground.
 This strain forms the many faults around the Kilauea block and the notable Hilina Slump.
 The slump is situated underwater—below the southern flanks of Kilauea.
-As the block continues to stretch at around 10 cm/year seaward, the crust becomes thinner, causing cracks, fissures and a trend of aligning normal faults.
-The Kaoiki Pali is an example of a Hilina slump induced normal fault, striking northeast and stretching 25 km (15.5 mi) across the Mauna Loa and Kilauea boundary.
+As the block continues to stretch at around 10 cm/year seaward, the crust becomes thinner, causing cracks, fissures, and a trend of aligning normal faults.
+The Kaoiki Pali is an example of a Hilina slump- induced normal fault, striking northeast and stretching 25 km (15.5 mi) across the Mauna Loa and Kilauea boundary.
 The scarps that the Kaoiki Pali produces have vertical displacements of up to 100 m (300 ft).
 While these displacements are present in large amounts, most of these faults have not moved in over 9,500 years.
-However, this slump also affects the ground level sliding on Mauna Loa.
-Although rarely, when it occurs, it causes major fractures due to its narrow connection with Kilauea.
+However, this slump also affects the ground-level sliding on Mauna Loa.
+Although it rarely occurs, when it does, it causes major fractures due to its narrow connection with Kilauea.
 This displacement is what causes the extensive strike-slip faults and earthquakes in the area.
 And as these faults rupture, it produces major earthquakes above magnitude 6 that inflict extreme damage and casualties; along with deadly tsunamis and landslides as observed in 1975 and 1868.